Bettsongy/PickMyClass.Github.io/about.md

 ### Manh Dung Tran

+Roles: Administrator Functions (React.js, Node.js, and Express.js)
-My name is Manh Dung Tran.
+- Background: My name is Manh Dung Tran.
 My nickname is Leon.
 My hobbies are driving and watching movies.
 I enjoy road trips and traveling to places that I have never been before.
 Some movie genres that I like are thrillers, action, horrors, mystery, adventure, animation, and comedy.
-I have a High School degree and I am going to have a Bachelor of Science after graduating college.
-My major is Computer Science.
-Some of the projects that I completed or participated in are:
+- Education: Bachelor of Science in Computer Science.
+- Projects:
-- Spreadsheet: This is a desktop application that functions almost like Microsoft Excel.
-- Teaching Assistant Application: This is a web application that manages and tracks applications for Teaching Assistant positions.
+o Spreadsheet: This is a desktop application that functions almost like Microsoft Excel. o Teaching Assistant Application: This is a web application that manages and tracks applications for Teaching Assistant positions.
 I learned the Model-View-Controller (MVC) architecture of a web application.
-I also learned how to build the front-end, how to connect the database to the back-end, and how the communication between the front-end and the back-end is done.
-- PickMyClasses: This is the capstone project of my team in CS 4500.
+I also learned how to build the front-end, how to connect the database to the back-end, and how the communication between the frontend and the back-end is done. o PickMyClasses: This is the capstone project of my team in CS 4500.
 It is a web application that allows users to review, pick, and schedule classes that they want to take.
 The users can see relevant statistics and comments of other students about the courses that they look forward to taking.